mcarvin8/sf-package-combiner/README.md

 A Salesforce CLI plugin to combine multiple manifest files (package.xml) into 1 file that can be used for deployments.

 When the packages are combined, the `<name>` elements with the metadata name will be converted to lower-case, ex: `<name>customobject</name>`.
-This ensures that multiple members of the same metadata name are grouped together in the combined package.
+This ensures that multiple members of the same metadata name are grouped together in the combined package and that duplicate members are only declared once.
 The `<name>` elements are case insensitive when read by the Salesforce CLI.
 However, the `<members>` elements are case sensitive and their cases must match their API names in Salesforce.
 This tool will not convert the cases of the `<members>` elements, just the `<name>` elements.

 The combined package.xml will use the maximum `<version>` tag found in all packages.
 If none of the packages provided have `<version>`, it will omit this from the combined package.xml.
 When you deploy a package.xml without an API version, it will check the `sfdx-project.json` file for the `sourceApiVersion`.
-If both files do not have an API version, it will default to the max API version available in the target org.
+If both files do not have an API version, it will follow the [sourceApiVersion: Order of Precedence](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_apiversion.htm).

 The packages provided must match the expected Salesforce package.xml structure.
-If you provide an XML which doesn't match the expected structure, it will print this warning:
+If you provide an XML which doesn't match the expected structure, it will print this warning and not add it to the output:

 ```
 Warning: File .\test\samples\pack2.xml does not match expected Salesforce package structure.